Find Cruises Plan a Cruise My Trips Port Guides

 Museum of Fine Arts

-Housed in a neoclassical building, this museum features a diverse collection of Spanish and European art from the 16th to 20th centuries, including works by Goya and Rubens, as well as Galician artists.
+Housed in a neoclassical building, this museum features a collection of Galician and Spanish art from the 16th to 20th centuries, including works by Goya and Rubens.

 Méndez Núñez Gardens

-Beautiful historic gardens in the city center, featuring exotic trees, sculptures, and a bandstand.
-It's a pleasant place for a leisurely stroll and often hosts cultural events.
+Elegant historic gardens in the city center, featuring statues, fountains, and a bandstand.
+It's a pleasant place for a leisurely stroll and relaxation amidst lush greenery.

 Millenium Obelisk